MDS Spotlight: From MDS Okanagan Student to Healthcare Hero

 As for the doctors, nurses and hospital staff Lyle worked alongside to care for COVID-19 patients, she’s still in awe.

 “I just want to say that they’re all so dedicated, hardworking and that they deserve recognition too.
 Healthcare is a community effort.”

 This article first appeared on the UBC Okanagan News Site.
-Thank you for their kind permission to re-publish here.

 Lindsay Howe is the Comunications & Events Coordinator for the Irving K. Barber School of Arts and Sciences on the UBC Okanagan campus.